Subaru Sambar: First generation (1961–1966)

 Introduced at the 1960 Tokyo Motor Show in passenger and commercial versions, the Sambar featured 4-wheel independent suspension, a rear engine, rear drive layout — and a one-box body configuration based on the Subaru 360 platform and inspired by the 1957 Fiat 600 Multipla.
 The chassis uses a ladder frame construction, with a rear torsion bar trailing arm suspension.
 The reverse gearshift position was a left-pattern selection, instead of a right-pattern selection, and the EK series engine could be accessed via a hatch inside the vehicle.
 Maximum power from the two-stroke twin was 18 PS.
 As with the Subaru 360, front doors were rear-hinged.
 Rear doors were front-hinged, with a rear cargo hatch.
 Provisional camping bunk beds were available.

-Commercial variants of the Sambar was marketed for delivery use, nicknamed the "kuchibiru ([lower] lip)" Sambar, inspired by a competior, the 1960-1960 Kurogane Baby.
+Commercial variants of the Sambar were marketed for delivery use, nicknamed the "kuchibiru ([lower] lip)" Sambar, inspired by a competitor, the 1959–1961 Kurogane Baby.
 Other competitors included the front-engined Suzulight Carry which placed the engine in front of the driver, but also adopted the cabover approach in 1966, and the 1964 Daihatsu Hijet cabover.

 The Subaru cabover configuration followed the 1950 Volkswagen Type 2, and was introduced the same year as the 1961 Ford Econoline, and the 1961 Chevrolet Greenbrier.